qiudaomao/iniParser/README.md

 iniParser
 =========

-A simple tool to read/write .ini file, test under QT and cocos2d-x
+A simple tool to read/write .ini file, already test it under QT and cocos2d-x

-##How to use it:

-###1.Sameple file: test.ini
+###1.
+Sample file: test.ini

 	#comment this file is for test
 	[section1]